Use this beginner-friendly guide to start building on Terra.

 For interactive courses on developing smart contracts using Rust and CosmWasm libraries, visit the Terra Academy.

 Now you can dive into the other tools in the Terra Development Suite.
 Visit the tool guide for more info.

-Use Terra.js to create bots, power NFT mints, and for all-purpose back end services.
-Follow the Terra.js tutorial to get started.
+Use feather.js to create bots, power NFT mints, and for all-purpose back end services.
+Follow the feather.js tutorial to get started.

 Use Terra.py for on-chain analytics, Jupyter Notebooks, data processing, and other mathematical processes.
 Follow the Terra.py tutorial to get started.